ACINQ/eclair/source/index.html.md

 deleted invoice 6f0864735283ca95eaf9c50ef77893f55ee3dd11cb90710cbbfb73f018798a68
 ```

-Delete an unpaid **BOLT11** payment invoice.

-If the invoice has already been paid, this command returns:
+> If the invoice has already been paid, this command returns:

 ```json
 Cannot remove a received incoming payment
 ```

+Delete an unpaid **BOLT11** payment invoice.

 ### HTTP Request